colbygarland/front-end-interview-questions/readme.md

 - How would you share state between components?
 - Explain in your own words how React updates the UI.
 - How would you use a component in another component?
-- How do you change a prop's value? (trick question)
+- How do you change a prop's value?

 ## Node

 - What is one way to avoid "callback hell"?
-- How would you use a function in another file? (import/export)
+- How would you use a function in another file?